baraline/convst/README.md

 We use the standard scikit-learn interface and expect as input a 3D matrix of shape `(n_samples, n_features, n_timestamps)`, altought we didn't yet extended the approach to the multivariate context, one can use the `id_ft` parameter of CST to change on which feature the algorithm is computing the transform.

-In the `Example` folder, you can find some other scripts to help you get started and show you how to plot some results.
+In the `Example` folder, you can find some other scripts/notebooks to help you get started and show you how to plot some results.
 Additional experiments mentioned in the paper are also found in this folder.

-## Reproducing the paper results and figures
+## Reproducing the paper results

 Multiple scripts are available under the `PaperScripts` folder.
-It contains the exact same scripts used to build figures and LaTeX tables we use in our paper.
+It contains the exact same scripts used to generate our results.

 To obtain the same resampling data as the UCR archive, you muse use the [tsml](https://github.com/uea-machine-learning/tsml/blob/master/src/main/java/examples/DataHandling.java) java repository, then from the class `DataHandling` in the package examples, use the function `resamplingData` and change where to read and write the data from.
 The function assumes the input is in arff format, they can be obtained on the [time serie classification website](http://www.timeseriesclassification.com/)

 ## Contributing, Citing and Contact